nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 ### 4.1 Estimate Feature
-The estimate feature aims to provide translators with better estimates on the time needed to translate a script based on their capability.
-Hence, this feature allows users to better manage their time and be able to provide clients with much accurate estimation timings.
+The estimate feature aims to provide translators with better estimates on the time needed to translate a script based on their capability, or by the average translators' capability.
+Hence, this feature allows users to better manage and plan their time.

 #### 4.1.1 Current Implementation
 The estimate feature is facilitated by `EstimateCommand`.
 By running the command `estimate` with the relevant field (and parameter), `EstimateParser` will construct `EstimateCommand` which will be used to execute the user's instruction.